Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale: Design Concept

-The resulting communication pattern within a service would be as follows: \begin{itemize} \item Every valid \texttt{POST} call to a \texttt{/request/} or \texttt{/fit-parameters/} endpoint should lead to the the creation of a \emph{task}, an object carrying the necessary information for computing the result, by the \gls{API}.
+The resulting communication pattern within a service would be as follows: \begin{itemize} \item Every valid \texttt{POST} call to a \texttt{/request/} or \texttt{/fit-parameters/} endpoint should lead to the creation of a \emph{task}, an object carrying the necessary information for computing the result, by the \gls{API}.
 The latter should assign an ID to the task and publish the task on the message broker to invoke the workers.
-Finally the \gls{API} should return the ID to the user. \item A worker process should fetch the task from the message broker and start computing the result by invoking the forecasting or optimization code.
-The worker should additionally publish status updates of the processing progress regularly on the broker. \item In case of a call to a \texttt{/status/} endpoint, the API should fetch the latest status information about the corresponding task from the broker and return this information to the user. \item If a \texttt{/result/} endpoint is called, the \gls{API} should fetch the result from the broker and return the result to the user. \end{itemize} Finally, it must be considered that a result that is fetched from the broker should not be deleted on the broker immediately.
-That is, as communication between user and \gls{API} might be interrupted, in which case the user will likely retry to fetch the result.
+Finally, the \gls{API} should return the task ID to the client. \item A worker process should fetch the task from the message broker and start computing the result by invoking the forecasting or optimization code.
+Additionally, the worker should regularly publish status updates on the processing progress on the broker. \item In case of a call to a \texttt{/status/} endpoint, the \gls{API} should fetch the latest status information about the corresponding task from the broker and return this information to the client. \item If a \texttt{/result/} endpoint is called, the \gls{API} should fetch the result from the broker and return the result to the client. \end{itemize} Finally, it must be considered that a result that is fetched from the broker should not be deleted on the broker immediately.
+For example, consider that the communication between client and \gls{API} might be interrupted, in which case the client will likely retry to fetch the result.
 However, in order to prevent unlimitedly growing memory consumption of the message broker, it is required to operate an additional component, i.e. the \emph{garbage collector}.
-The duty of the latter is to delete the task related data from the broker that is likely not required any more.
+The duty of the latter is to delete the task-related data from the broker that are likely not to be required anymore.